Candidates Tournament 2020–2021: Qualifier by rating

 The qualifier on rating was the player with the highest average rating for the 12 ratings periods from February 2019 to January 2020, who did not qualify by another method.
 To be eligible, a player must have played at least 30 games during the 12 ratings periods, and at least 18 in the final 6 ratings periods.

 The following table shows the ratings of the players with the top average ratings from February 2019 to January 2020.
 It includes the first eleven players except for world champion Magnus Carlsen, Fabiano Caruana (who qualified as the 2018 challenger), Ding Liren (who qualified as a finalist of the 2019 World Cup), Alexander Grischuk and Ian Nepomniachtchi (the winner and runner-up of the 2019 FIDE Grand Prix).
 All of the players in the table met the above game count requirements.

 The qualifier by rating was Anish Giri.
+Since Radjabov withdrew, Maxime Vachier-Lagrave also ended up qualifying by rating.